BirtasAdrian/Manual-API-Testing-Final-Project-Accreditation/README.md

 -----------------------------------------

-**2. Adăugarea unui nou animal în magazin cu un id general -1**
+**2. Adding a new animal to the store with a general id -1**

-Metoda HTTP pentru request: POST
+HTTP method for request: POST

-Animal introdus în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+An animal was inserted in the petstore via the Body-raw section of Postman using the dictionary from API documentation.

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/27150510-30d4-4967-8478-1452d1be9c35)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/2974101d-e693-4d88-9912-412752d74b6d)

 -----------------------------------------
-**3. Adaugărea unui animal în magazin cu un id la categorie de tip string "caine"**
+**3. Adding an animal to the shop with a category id of string type "dog"**

-Metoda HTTP pentru request: POST
+HTTP method for request: POST

-Animal introdus în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+An animal was not inserted in the petstore via the Body-raw section of Postman using the dictionary from API documentation.

-Status cod de răspuns: 500 Sever Error
+Response code status: 500 Server Error

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/56fc176a-8cab-430b-b942-8a6a7c678b26)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/2f686d08-572f-4d6a-82d7-b9615b1c4eae)

 -----------------------------------------

-**4. Adăugarea unui nou animal în magazin cu un număr la status**
+**4. Adding a new animal to the shop with a status number**

-Metoda HTTP pentru request: POST
+HTTP method for request: POST

-Animal introdus în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+An animal was inserted in the petstore via the Body-raw section of Postman using the dictionary from API documentation.

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/ddb9be47-9baa-40cd-be83-ec53fd7abf5f)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/f738d279-332d-42c0-a34c-3d777a77eeb9)

 -----------------------------------------

-**5. Adăugarea unui nou animal în magazin cu un text la id pentru tags**
+**5. Adding a new animal to the shop with a text id for tags**

-Metoda HTTP pentru request: POST
+HTTP method for request: POST

-Animal introdus în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+An animal was not inserted in the petstore via the Body-raw section of Postman using the dictionary from API documentation.

-Status cod de răspuns: 500 Server Error
+Response code status: 500 Server Error

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/b7287e7d-01fb-4086-ba5f-98f8b06b333d)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/76dc1aab-609b-4911-a0c7-ebce43b51d36)

 -----------------------------------------

-**6. Actualizarea datelor unui animal existent în baza de date**
+**6. Updating the data of an existing animal in the database**

-Metoda HTTP pentru request: PUT
+HTTP method for request: PUT

-Animal actualizat în petstore prin secţiunea Body-raw din Postman cu ajutorul dicţionarului din documentaţie
+Animal updated in petstore via Body-raw section in Postman using dictionary from API documentation

-Status cod de răspuns: 200 OK
+Response code status: 200 OK

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/b18df86d-9101-41cf-a77a-d2d599ff5929)

-***Teste JavaScript:***
+***JavaScript Tests:***

 ![image](https://github.com/BirtasAdrian/Testare-Manuala-Proiect-Final-Acreditare/assets/90641668/445ab2d2-7a8f-4a71-86f0-5f056451c18e)